tinker-michaelj/hedera-services/hedera-node/test-clients/yahcli/README.md

 # Printing key details

-If you have a PEM or mnemonic file for an Ed25519 key pair and need to extract the public key, you can run,
+If you have a PEM or mnemonic file for an Ed25519 or Secp256k1 key pair and need to extract the public key, you can run,

 ```
 $ docker run -it -v $(pwd):/launch gcr.io/hedera-registry/yahcli:0.4.1 keys print-public -p novel.pem -x PkpcBBYCjd7K